Can VLMs Predict Future States? Bootstrapping World Models from Inverse Dynamics: Experiments and Results

 \subsection{Experimental Setting}

-\paragraph{Benchmarks.} We select \textsc{Aurora-Bench} \citep{krojer2024aurora} for evaluation of both dynamics and world models.
-This dataset provides high-quality data for action-centric edits, covering a wide array of phenomena and assessing a model's alignment with the physical world, including temporal and spatial reasoning.
-We choose 5 subsets: \textbf{MagicBrush} for specialised image editing, \textbf{Action-Genome (AG)} and \textbf{Something-Something (Something)} for real-world actions and scenarios. \textbf{Whatsup} focuses on spatial reasoning, whereas \textbf{Kubric} contains synthetic samples from a physical engine \citep{greff2022kubric}.
+\paragraph{Benchmarks.} We select \textsc{Aurora-Bench} \citep{krojer2024aurora} for evaluation of both IDM and FDM.
+This dataset provides high-quality data for action-centric edits, covering a wide array of phenomena and assessing a model's alignment with the physical world.
+We choose 5 subsets: \textbf{MagicBrush} for specialised image editing, \textbf{Action-Genome (AG)} and \textbf{Something-Something (Something)} for real-world actions. \textbf{Whatsup} focuses on spatial reasoning, whereas \textbf{Kubric} contains samples from a physical engine \citep{greff2022kubric}.